kibromhft/distributed-vital-registration/README.md

 ### Prerequisites
 - Java Development Kit (JDK) 8 or higher
 - Oracle Database (for handling vital records data)
+- JDBC Driver (for connecting the Java application to Oracle Database)
 - IDE of your choice (e.g., IntelliJ IDEA, Eclipse)

 ### Installation